 Unfortunately, the effects of unproductive employee behavior can be damaging – and not only to the involved individual but also to the company they work for.
 Gallup’s State of the Global Workplace report reveals that disengaged employees cost their organizations 34% of their salary every year.
 That means that if a worker earns $34,000 annually and is unproductive, they are costing their company $11,560 each year!
-So, it’s crucial for managers to spot these workers and learn how to deal with unproductive employees.
+In this article, we’ll focus on providing insights and strategies to spot and effectively deal with unproductive employees.

 How Can You Spot Unproductive Employees in Your Team?